On uniformization of N=2 superconformal and N=1 superanalytic DeWitt super-Riemann surfaces: Uniformization for certain supermanifolds in the genus-one case

 From Remark \ref{trivial-remark}, we have that the super-theta function of type $(a_S, b_S)$ is trivial.
 Denoting this trivial super-theta function by $S\vartheta^T_\tau$, we have

 implying that $S\vartheta_\tau/S\vartheta^T_\tau$ is a theta function. \end{proof}

-Lemmas \ref{equivalent-torus-lemma} and \ref{theta-quotient-lemma} imply that any N=2 superconformal supertorus with transition functions restricted to be of the form (\ref{torus-coordinate-transformations}) (or equivalently transition functions whose $\psi^\pm$ and soul $f$ components correspond to the zero cocycle in $\check H(M_B, TM_B)$) is N=2 superconformally equivalent to $S^2\mathbb{T}_\tau(\vartheta_\tau)$ for some $\vartheta_\tau \in \Theta_\tau/\mathcal{T}_\tau$.
+Lemmas \ref{equivalent-torus-lemma} and \ref{theta-quotient-lemma} imply that any N=2 superconformal supertorus with transition functions restricted to be of the form (\ref{torus-coordinate-transformations}) (or equivalently transition functions whose $\psi^\pm$ and soul $f$ components correspond to the zero cocycles in $\check H(M_B, \mathcal{L}^{-1} \otimes TM_B)$ and $\check H(M_B, TM_B)$, respectively) is N=2 superconformally equivalent to $S^2\mathbb{T}_\tau(\vartheta_\tau)$ for some $\vartheta_\tau \in \Theta_\tau/\mathcal{T}_\tau$.
 The following lemma, will allow us to conclude that these are in fact representatives of distinct N=2 superconformal equivalence classes.

 \begin{lem} Let $\vartheta^{(1)}_\tau, \vartheta^{(2)}_\tau \in \Theta_\tau$ be two theta functions associated to $\Gamma_\tau$ up to type.
 If $\vartheta^{(1)}_\tau \mathcal{T}_\tau \neq \vartheta^{(2)}_\tau \mathcal{T}_\tau$ (that is, the ratio of $\vartheta^{(1)}_\tau$ to $\vartheta^{(2)}_\tau$ is not a trivial theta function) then the N=2 super-Riemann surfaces over $\mathbb{C}/\Gamma_\tau$ uniquely determined by $\vartheta^{(1)}_\tau$ and $\vartheta^{(2)}_\tau$, respectively, and denoted by $S^2\mathbb{T}_\tau(\vartheta^{(1)}_\tau)$ and $S^2\mathbb{T}_\tau(\vartheta^{(2)}_\tau)$, respectively, are N=2 superconformally inequivalent. \end{lem}